Cannon: Southeast Asia

 Cannons derived from western-style cetbang can be found in Nusantara, among others were lantaka and lela.
 Most lantakas were made of bronze and the earliest ones were breech-loaded.
 There is a trend toward muzzle-loading weapons during colonial times.
 When the Portuguese came to the archipelago, they referred to the breech-loading swivel gun as berço, while the Spaniards call it verso.
 A pole gun (bedil tombak) was recorded as being used by Java in 1413.

 Duarte Barbosa c.
 1514 said that the inhabitants of Java were great masters in casting artillery and very good artillerymen.
 They made many one-pounder cannon (cetbang or rentaka), long muskets, spingarde (arquebus), schioppi (hand cannon), Greek fire, guns (cannon), and other fireworks.
 Every place was considered excellent in casting artillery, and in the knowledge of using it.
 In 1513, the Javanese fleet led by Pati Unus sailed to attack Portuguese Malacca "with much artillery made in Java, for the Javanese are skilled in founding and casting, and in all works in iron, over and above what they have in India".
 By early 16th century, the Javanese already locally-producing large guns, some of them still survived until the present day and dubbed as "sacred cannon" or "holy cannon".
 These cannons varied between 180- and 260-pounders, weighing anywhere between 3 and 8 tons, length of them between 3 and 6 m.

 Cannons were used by the Ayutthaya Kingdom in 1352 during its invasion of the Khmer Empire.
 Within a decade large quantities of gunpowder could be found in the Khmer Empire.
 By the end of the 14th century firearms were also used by the Trần dynasty.

-Saltpeter harvesting was recorded by Dutch and German travelers as being common in even the smallest villages and was collected from the decomposition process of large dung hills specifically piled for the purpose.
+Saltpeter harvesting was recorded by Dutch and German travellers as being common in even the smallest villages and was collected from the decomposition process of large dung hills specifically piled for the purpose.
 The Dutch punishment for possession of non-permitted gunpowder appears to have been amputation.
 Ownership and manufacture of gunpowder was later prohibited by the colonial Dutch occupiers.
 According to colonel McKenzie quoted in Sir Thomas Stamford Raffles' The History of Java (1817), the purest sulfur was supplied from a crater from a mountain near the straits of Bali.